 Check back here in early 2022 to download the application for Chemistry scholarships and awards (due March 1st, 2022).

 Find more scholarships and educational funding through the Office of Student Financial Aid.

 Scholarships and awards

-To apply for all Chemistry and Biochemistry Department scholarships and awards, you must complete the application form that is available at the Chemistry Department office (SHB Room 400), or can be downloaded here.
-Applications for scholarships for the 2021-2022 academic year must be submitted by 12:00 noon on Monday, March 1st 2021.
+To apply for all Chemistry and Biochemistry Department scholarships and awards, you must complete the application form that is available at the Chemistry Department office (SHB Room 400).
+Applications for scholarships for the 2021-2022 academic year must be submitted by 12:00 noon on March 1st 2022.
 If you have questions about the applications for scholarships and awards, contact Jeannette Thompson in the Chemistry office.